Pain during intercourse is a troubling secret for many women.

 “Answering that will win you the Nobel Prize,” Minkin quipped.

-Women with vulvodynia are two to three times more likely to report another pain problem like irritable bowel syndrome (IBS), or bladder infection symptoms without an infection (interstitial cystitis).
+Women with vulvodynia are more likely to report another pain problem like irritable bowel syndrome (IBS), or bladder infection symptoms without an infection (interstitial cystitis).

 But addressing a separate pain condition isn’t likely to relieve pain during intercourse, Rosen said.